Latest News & Events

 Kootenay Boundary Virtual ICU Project Featured in National Publication

 Digital Health Canada’s ‘Virtual Care in Canada: Snapshots of Innovative Virtual Care’ showcases virtual care success across Canada.
-The publication, released November 2019, features 10 case studies highlighting innovative projects from coast to coast, including the Kootenay Boundary’s own Virtual ICU project!
+The publication features 10 case studies highlighting innovative projects from coast to coast, including the Kootenay Boundary’s own Virtual ICU project!

 The overarching goal of the KB Virtual ICU project is to provide tele-mentoring decision support for critical care cases, provide access to specialist care, and build collaborative care teams.